cloudflare/cloudflare-docs/content/rules/url-forwarding/_index.md

 | Number of Dynamic Redirect Rules                |   10 |  25 |       50 |        125 |
 | Dynamic Redirect Rules with regular expressions |    — |   — |      Yes |        Yes |

-The limits in the table are the default limits for each Cloudflare plan.
+The quotas in the table are the default quotas for each Cloudflare plan.
 If you need more URL redirects in Bulk Redirects, contact your account team.

-When determining the available features and their limits, Cloudflare takes into consideration the highest plan on your account.
+Bulk Redirects features and quotas are per account and they depend on the highest Cloudflare plan on your account.

+Dynamic Redirects features and quotas are per zone and depend on the zone plan.